 How to Know if your Business Qualifies as a Certified Minority-Owned Business

-If you interested in pursuing minority business certification, call the National Minority Supplier Development Council.
+If you are interested in pursuing minority business certification, you should call the National Minority Supplier Development Council.
 This entity provides business opportunities for any minority or women owned businesses and helps them advance in their professional goals.
 Again, any business that is 51 percent minority or women owned and established as such though various interviews, site visits, and screenings could qualify for a minority-owned business certificate.
-Other requirements include being a United States for-profit business with a physical location in the country or one of its trust territories.
+Other requirements include being a United States for-profit business with a physical location in the country or in one of its trusted territories.

 Receiving the official certificate could take up to three months.
 Throughout the application process, you should expect to provide various forms of documents related to your business in order to secure certification.
 After the NMSDC has granted you certification as a minority owned business, you will be able to access the various program benefits.
 These benefits are designed to help you move your business forward.
 You will be able to use both government and private contracts.
 These contracts are found in the NMSDC supplier database.
 There are also leads and alerts put out by regional agencies that allow you to gain corporate members’ procurement opportunities.

 How to Know if Your Business Qualifies as a Minority-Owned Business under SBA 8(a)